pikax/vue-composable/docs/composable/validation/validation.md

     $message: `This username contains improper words`,

     // custom properties
-    $customProp: "custom"
+    $customProp: "custom",
   },

   // custom properties
-  $placeholder: "Username" // it will be unchanged, because it starts with `$` });
+  $placeholder: "Username", // it will be unchanged, because it starts with `$` });
 ```